Fight Fiercely, Harvard: Theme

 The lyrics also refer to celebrating victory by inviting the "whole team up for tea" and conscientiously warn "let's try not to injure them."
-Lehrer, who is actually Jewish and from New York City, performed the song in the stereotypical Boston Brahmin accent of his on-stage persona and pronounced the words "fiercely" and "Harvard" with a non-rhotic drawl.
+Lehrer, who was actually Jewish and from New York City, performed the song in the stereotypical Boston Brahmin accent of his on-stage persona and pronounced the words "fiercely" and "Harvard" with a non-rhotic drawl.
 He also injected exclamations such as "...and do fight fiercely!"